sk-zk/TruckLib/docfx/docs/Samples/02-prefabs.md

 var baseScs = HashFsReader.Open(Path.Combine(gameRoot, "base.scs"));
 ```

-Note that the game must be closed for this because it locks the file.

 ## Placing a prefab
 Let's now place a company prefab.
 The first step is to load the prefab descriptor:
 ```cs